Young Leaders In Service

 There are new forms listed below and can be downloaded for use immediately by clicking this link:

-YLiS 1a - registration form, with request for young personís address for an award presentation evening
+Form 1a.doc YLiS 1a - registration form, with the request for a young personís address for an award presentation evening

 Either YLiS 1a or YLiS 1b need to be completed before the issue of logbooks, the club retains these until 12 months service is complete and the information is no longer required.
 Please complete the start and finish date for the 12 months service.

-Completed forms and Logbooks MUST be posted to the DISTRICT OFFICER (Lion Yorky Tuke)
+Completed forms and Logbooks MUST be posted to the DISTRICT OFFICER (Rob Armstrong-Collett)

 At this stage, the cloth badges will be of the current design.
-The designs are the same for the gold and silver award and are the same size as the existing pins.
+The designs are the same for the gold and silver awards and are the same size as the existing pins.
 (The wording will need to be changed as Ireland plan to become a separate District).
-Alternatively, the metal pin can be requested.
+Alternatively, a metal pin can be requested.

-Pins or badges will be sent with Certificate at no cost to clubs.
+Pins or badges will be sent with Certificates at no cost to clubs.

 If you are or know of, a young person who might qualify for this scheme please let us know and we will gladly let you have more information or e-mail us at email@example.com